invenia/blog/_posts/JuliaLangFeatures.md

  1
 ```

-And, as discussed, it is fully extensible.
+As discussed above this is fully extensible.

 ### Dynamic dispatch as fallback.

 All the traits discussed so far have been fully-static, and they compile away.

-But we can also write runtime code, at a small runtime cost.
+We can also write runtime code, at a small runtime cost.
-The following makes a runtime call to `hasmethod` to lookup if the given type has an `iterate` method defined.
+The following makes a runtime call to `hasmethod` to look up if the given type
+has an `iterate` method defined.
 (There are [plans](https://github.com/JuliaLang/julia/pull/32732) to make `hasmethod` compile time.
 But for now it can only be done at runtime.)
 Similar code to this can be used to dispatch on the values of objects.

 ```julia
 islist(T) = hasmethod(iterate, Tuple{T}) ?
 List() : Nonlist()
 ```

-We can see that it works on strings, as it does not wrap the following into an array.
+We can see that this works on strings, as it does not wrap the following into an array.
 ```julia
 julia> aslist("ABC")
 "ABC"